parumahajan/BridgeLabz-Training-AMTPL/README.md

 I will go through the pdf provided by sir for Polymorphism and Abstraction, and will implement them in C#.

 **Issues Faced:** Some errors while compiling, but got resolved later on.

+# 31st October, 2025
+**What I’ve Done:**
+Implemented OOPS within C# (specifically encapsulation and abstraction).

+**What I Will Do Next:**
+Practice more OOPS concepts, and will practically implement them.
+Will also implement polymorphism and its types.

+**Issues Faced:** None